Record & Map Your Newly Planted Tree

 Trees are more than just wonderfully beautiful friends, they are hard at work.
 Trees are one of the few pieces of urban infrastructure that accrue or increase in value with time.
 These environmental work horses are critical public and private assets, and it is important that we maintain accurate information on their condition for asset management, as well as, opportunities for new plantings.

 Mayor Caldwell has committed to the planting of 100,000 trees across O‘ahu by 2025 and increasing our urban tree canopy coverage to 35% by 2035.
+The City Council has also committed to the canopy goal.
 These are kākou efforts.

 Trees, or their absence, can define a community’s character and inform community pride.
 Data and personal experiences demonstrate that there are some communities today that are undeserved with respect to the urban forest.
 Climate change poses additional urgency to address gaps in our urban forest to mitigate against hotter temperatures and changing rainfall and wind patterns.